apache/mesos/docs/cni.md

 host network namespace that would SNAT all traffic originating from the container and egressing the Agent.
-This allows containers to talk to the outside world even when they are in an address space that is not routeable from outside the agent.
+This allows containers to talk to the outside world even when they are in an address space that is not routable from outside the agent.

 Below we give an example of launching a `Ubuntu` container and attaching it to the `mesos-cni0` bridge.
 You can launch the `Ubuntu`